-I recently found the chart below showing world tax rates as a percentage of GDP for the past 40 years.
-Sweden suffers the world’s heaviest tax burden at 51%, compared to only 27% in the US.
+Studying world tax rates as a percentage of GDP for the past 40 years, I learned that Sweden suffers the world’s heaviest tax burden at 51%, compared to only 27% in the US.